 But in 2012, credit unions’ lending – fueled primarily by auto lending – skyrocketed!
-As many were bemoaning the invasion of the fintechs and other alternative lenders, credit union auto loans were growing loans like never before in their century-long history.
-Credit unions have earned a place of trust in the hearts and minds of consumers, and credit unions is where they turn after others failed.
+As many were bemoaning the invasion of the fintechs and other alternative lenders, credit union auto loans were growing like never before in their century-long history.
+Credit unions have earned a place of trust in the hearts and minds of consumers, and credit unions are where they turn after others fail.

 But as consumers are evolving, so must credit unions because at some point in the not-too-distant future, fintechs will worm their way into our business at a rapid clip.
 We can’t be left behind.

 Credit unions are the best option out there for consumers, but we can certainly continue improving.
 What can we learn from fintechs?
 What makes them appealing?

 They’re quick, simple and easy to use.
 Fintech lenders are in everyone’s purse or pocket every day on a device consumers check 52 times a day – their smartphones!
 But by learning from fintechs, working with fintechs and using their strategies, credit unions can absolutely be right there with them.